Can CBD help with morning sickness, and is it safe to use when pregnant?

-Nathaniel G. DeNicola, MD, MSc of the University of Pennsylvania Social Media & Health Innovation Lab, said that marijuana is on a similar level as smoking or alcohol use during pregnancy.
+Nathaniel G. DeNicola, MD, MSc of the University of Pennsylvania Social Media and Health Innovation Lab, said that marijuana is on a similar level as smoking or alcohol use during pregnancy.

 He explained further that there is no recommended safe amount of tobacco or alcohol during pregnancy, and there is also no recommended safe level of marijuana when pregnant.

 According to DeNicol, there is some evidence of decreased fetal growth, low IQ scores, attention problems, and reduced cognitive function in children exposed to marijuana in utero.